Edward V: Disappearance

+Missing Princes Project

+In 2022, Philippa Langley led "The Missing Princes Project" to discover the fate of the Princes in the Tower.
+The project began in 2015, following the reburial of Richard III in Leicester and was formally launched in July the following year.
+In 2023 she claimed to have discovered new evidence that disproved the theory that Richard III was responsible for the deaths of the princes.
+Along with Rob Rinder, she hosted a Channel 4 programme called Princes in the Tower: The New Evidence, in which she revealed her own theories and new archival discoveries.
+Although praising Langley's discoveries, The Spectators reviewer called the programme "a calculated insult to the viewer"; The Times called it "compelling" and awarded the documentary its "Critics Choice."
+The programme achieved a large audience with Richard III and the Princes in the Tower trending on Twitter / X. The Richard III Society issued a press release stating:

+Three leading members of the Dutch Research Group who had assisted in the project subsequently distanced themselves from Langley's documentary and book, arguing that the documents they had discovered "are in our own opinion open to various interpretations and do not constitute irrefutable proof" for the survival of the princes.
+Langley responded that her conclusions were based on "the totality of evidence thus assembled and the outcomes of a modern police missing person investigation methodology ... (and not through a traditional historical research method)".
+Historian Michael Hicks said that the new documents "do add to knowledge of the Tudor impostors, but they fall short of proof that either Edward V or Richard Duke of York survived beyond their disappearance in the autumn of 1483".

 Epitaph

 As outlined above, on the orders of Charles II, the presumed bones of Edward V and his brother Richard were interred in Westminster Abbey; Edward was thus buried in the place of his birth.
 The white marble sarcophagus was designed by Sir Christopher Wren and made by Joshua Marshall.
 The sarcophagus can be found in the north aisle of the Henry VII Chapel, near Elizabeth I's tomb.

 The Latin inscription on the urn can be translated as follows:

 The original Latin text is as follows (original all in capitals):

 Genealogy

 Portrayals in fiction

 Edward appears as a character in the play Richard III by William Shakespeare.
 Edward appears alive in only one scene of the play (Act 3 Scene 1), during which he and his brother are portrayed as bright, precocious children who see through their uncle's ambitions.
 Edward in particular is portrayed as wiser than his years (something his uncle notes) and ambitious about his kingship.
 Edward and his brother's deaths are described in the play, but occur offstage.
 Their ghosts return in one more scene (Act 5 Scene 3) to haunt their uncle's dreams and promise success to his rival, Richmond (i.e. King Henry VII).
 In film and television adaptations of this play, Edward V has been portrayed by the following actors: